Regularity of Hele-Shaw Flow with source and drift: Introduction

 We refer to $\partial\{u>0\}$ as the {\it free boundary } of $u$.
 The second equation is the level set formulation of the velocity law

 where $V$ denotes the velocity of the set $\{u>0\}$ along the outward spatial normal $\nu = \frac{-\nabla u}{|\nabla u|}$ at the given free boundary point $(x,t)\in \partial\{u>0\}$.

-When $f$ and $\vec b$ are both zero, \eqref{1.1} corresponds to the classical Hele-Shaw flow describing the motion of incompressible viscous fluid, which occupies part of the space between two parallel, nearby plates, \cite{HS1898,richardson1972hele,escher1997classical}.
-The general equation \eqref{1.1} can be also written as the continuity equation $\rho_t - \nabla \cdot ((\nabla u+ \vec{b}) \rho) = \tilde{f}\rho$, with the density variable $\rho = \chi_{\{u>0\}}$ and growth term $\tilde{f}:= f - \nabla\cdot \vec{b}$.
+{\eqref{1.1} corresponds to the classical {\it Hele-Shaw flow} \cite{HS1898,richardson1972hele} when both $f$ and $\vec{b}$ are zero, and with a fixed boundary where $u$ is prescribed a constant value.
+We will refer to \eqref{1.1} in this setting as the {\it injection problem}, since $u$ here denotes the pressure of the fluid being injected via the fixed boundary.} The general equation \eqref{1.1} can be also written as the continuity equation with the density variable $\rho = \chi_{\{u>0\}}$ and growth term $\tilde{f}:= f - \nabla\cdot \vec{b}$.
 In other words, $\rho$ is transported by the velocity field $-(\nabla u + \vec{b})$ and with the growth term $\tilde{f}$.
 In this context, $u$ can be understood as the pressure variable, and is generated by the incompressibility constraint $\rho \leq 1$ to transport density that intends to move with drift $-\vec{b}$ and growth rate $\tilde{f}$.
 Due to this interpretation of the model, \eqref{1.1} has been actively studied in the recent literature, for instance in the context of tumor growth where cells evolve with contact inhibition, \cite{PQV,David_S,jacobs2022tumor} and in the context of congested population dynamics \cite{maury2010,CKY}.
+The injection problem, with injection at infinity, can be also understood as the one-phase Muskat problem with gravity, see \cite{Wu23,Hongjie}.

-We are interested in the free boundary regularity for viscosity solutions of \eqref{1.1}.
-When $f$ and $\vec{b}$ are zero, the regularity property of the flow is by now well-understood in both global and local setting.
-In the global setting, posed with the presence of a fixed boundary with constant source, it is known that initially Lipschitz free boundary with a small Lipschitz constant immediately regularizes and become smooth for small positive times \cite{CJK}, and for all a.e. times if $d\leq 4$ \cite{figalli20}.
-In the local setting it is also known that free boundaries that are uniformly close to a Lipschitz graph is smooth, if the Lipschitz constant is small \cite{CJK2}.
+Understanding the regularity of free boundary problem is in general an important and challenging task, even in the elliptic setting, due to its potential singularities and degeneracy.
+For our problem, we expect that pressure gradient $\nabla u$ that drives the velocity law in \eqref{velocity} will regularize the flow, but we must ensure that the flow avoids both degeneracy of the pressure and topological singularities.
+If the Lipschitz constant of the initial free boundary is small so that the pressure is non-degenerate, both local and global-time regularity results are available, see \cite{CJK,CJK2,Hongjie}.
+General regularity results that involves characterization of topological singularity are available for the injection problem, by its connection to the obstacle problem: see \cite{figalli20} for instance.